uni-halle/etherpad-lite-docker/README.md

 * `ETHERPAD_API_KEY`: API key to use.
 Defaults to randomly generated string.
 Must be 20 characters or longer.
 * `ETHERPAD_SESSION_REQUIRED`: Users must have a session to access pads.
 This effectively allows only group pads to be accessed.
-Defaults to false.
+Defaults to unset (false).
+Adding the key to any non-blank value will most likely trigger this behavior.

 The generated settings.json file will be available as a volume under */opt/etherpad-lite/var/*.